 I step closer to Julia, her hands in mine as we stand only inches apart, both of us smiling as we watch each other, lost in this moment and what it means.

 “Julia,” I start, my words quiet as I squeeze her hands in mine.
 “From the second I saw you, I knew you were something different, someone truly amazing.
 And since the day that I met you, nothing has changed for me.
 You are the kindest, funniest, sexiest,” Julia blushes at my words as the small group of people witnessing this moment chuckle, “most amazing person I have ever met.
 And I promise to love you, protect you and always be here for you.
-From now, until the day I die.
+From now, and for the rest of my life.
 I love you Julia, forever.”

 I watch as a tear slides down her cheek and I let go of her hands to gently brush it away.